 2.2 Panel Diversity

-As the Latin script is used by several hundred languages (see the appendix), it is not possible to have representation from experts for all of them.
+As the Latin script is used by several hundred languages (see the appendix), it is not possible to have representation from experts of all of them.
 The approach taken, therefore, is to have experts covering areas of languages, for example, African languages using the Latin script.

+?
 National and regional policy makers

 Some members of the panel are well versed in ICANN policy, others in national and regional policy.

-Technical community (general and DNS)
+X Technical community (general and DNS)

-One member of the panel has a strong technical background (including RFC-writing).
+##

+?
 Security and law enforcement

-##
+The panel has little expertise in this area.
+It is possible that some code points that otherwise would have been included will need to be excluded for security reasons such as visual similarity.

+?
 Academia (technical and linguistic)

 The panel has good coverage of European languages (Romance, Germanic and Slavonic), some coverage of North American indigenous languages, some coverage of African languages, but only weak coverage of South East Asian and especially Central Asian languages and again weak coverage of Australasian languages.

-Community-based organizations
+O Community-based organizations

 Several members of the panel work for community organizations.

-Local language computing using Unicode and specifically IDNs
+O Local language computing using Unicode and specifically IDNs

 Several of the linguists have a good knowledge of local language computing, Unicode, IDNA and ICANN’s Variant Issues Project.